EzraApple/reddit_scraper/README.md

 and create an app (script for personal use).
 Input the app key into "appKey" and the secret into "secretKey"

-With the empty variables filled with this information, you will be able to access the reddit API and get information about posts in subreddits (title and user).
+With the information filled iin, you will be able to access the reddit API and get information about posts in subreddits (title and user).

 When the script is run from the command line, you will be prompted for subreddit, sorting method,